impvau/memetico/memetico/README.md

 # Memetico

-An implementation of a C++ memetic algorithm under the direction of its innovator Prof. Moscato.
-The original concept was proposed in his 1988 <a href="https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.27.9474&rep=rep1&type=pdf" target="_blank">technical report</a>
+An implementation of a C++ memetic algorithm under the direction of its inceptor Prof. Moscato as proposed in his 1988 <a href="https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.27.9474&rep=rep1&type=pdf" target="_blank">technical report</a>.

-This respository is based on the work originally by Haoyuan Sun, continued by Mohammad Haque & Andrew Ciezak towards a continued fractions representations within a memetic implementation.

-Major developement was performed toward a general form of memetic algorithm and a framework that facilitates regression representation as one of many possible representations, for instance a graph-based representation can be implemented and it will seemlessly integrate with the core memetic algorithm.

-See [main.cpp](./main_8cpp.html) for entry into the program and key global variables [globals.h](./globals_8h.html)

-# Code Design

-- As a consequence of the heavy reliance on templates, many class definitions appear in `.tpp` files which are included by the `.h` files.
-If we do not do so, we must explicitly define the used templates within multiple classes. e.g. `template class Population<int><ContinuedFraction>, Population<double><ContinuedFraction>, Population<int><EngelExpansion>` etc. This would require modification of the code each time a new representation was introduced thus the adoption of `.tpp`
+Prof. Moscato collaborated with Haoyuan Sun in 2018 to introduce <a href="https://ieeexplore.ieee.org/abstract/document/8789889" target="_blank">a memetico algorithm for symbolic regression that utilised a continued fractions representation </a> known as Continued Fractions Regression (CFR).
+This was later adapted by Mohammad Haque and later Andrew Ciezak.

+This repository is a major re-developement to achieve a generalised memetic framework utilisatble by CFR but can be extended to problem classes outside of regression and any solution representation (e.g. graph, distance matrix, etc.)

-# Symbolic Regression
+# Regression Usage

-Models are represented in the Regression template class that implements a simple linear model with a constant.
-The template faciliates double and integer only representations and can be extended to other forms such as done in the ContinuedFraction class.
+The Regression template class extends the base Model class for a traditional linear form, taking a numeric type for float or integer models.

 ## Continued Fration Representation

-Of particular interest is the Continued Fractions represetnation in regression problems.
+The ContinuedFractions class extends the Regression class and facilitates depth functionality.

 Papers related to this development include the following

 * <a href="https://ieeexplore.ieee.org/abstract/document/8789889/" target="_blank"> CFR-V1 - H. Sun and P. Moscato, "A Memetic Algorithm for Symbolic Regression," 2019 IEEE Congress on Evolutionary Computation (CEC), Wellington, New Zealand, 2019, pp. 2167-2174, DOI: 10.1109/CEC.2019.8789889.</a>
 * <a href="https://arxiv.org/abs/2001.00624" target="_blank"> CFR-V2 - Moscato, P., Sun, H. and Haque, M.N., 2019.
 Analytic Continued Fractions for Regression: A Memetic Algorithm Approach. arXiv preprint arXiv:2001.00624. </a>

 # Documentation

-Project documentation is viewable at `.../memetico-cpp/docs/index.html`
+Project documentation is viewable at `.../memetico-cpp/docs/index.html` and rebuilt with `doxygen doxy.config` from the base directory

 Adherance to the <a href="https://people.canonical.com/~msawicz/guides/c++/cppguide.html" target="_blank"> Canonical C++ Style Guide </a> is observed and <a href="https://www.doxygen.nl/index.html" target="_blank"> Doxygen </a> rebuilds the documentation output to the `docs/` directory with `doxygen doxy.config`.

-# Development
+# Code

+See [main.cpp](./main_8cpp.html) for entry into the program and key global variables [globals.h](./globals_8h.html)

+// Define how the model classes are used

+// Define how they are extendable

+// Define how the main.cpp is prepped up for an experiement

+`.tpp` usage: Due to heavy reliance on templates, class definitions are within `.tpp` files referenced at the end of `.h` files so that explicit definition of template classes (e.g. Population\<ContinuedFraction\<int\>\>) are not required for compilation.

+## Setup

 This project assumes development in <a href="https://code.visualstudio.com/" target="_blank"> Visual Studio Code (VCS) </a> with <a href="https://code.visualstudio.com/docs/remote/containers" target="_blank"> Development Containers </a>